Sly Withers

 Sly Withers are an Australian alternative rock band from Perth, Western Australia.
 The band consists of vocalists/guitarists Jono Mata and Sam Blitvich, drummer Fraser Cringle and bassist Shea Moriarty.
 Joel Neubecker served as the band's drummer from their formation until his departure in December 2023.
 The original band members formed the band while still in high school.
 Their second studio album, Gardens, debuted and peaked at number 10 on the ARIA Chart on 21 June 2021.
 A single from the album, "Clarkson", placed in Triple J's Hottest 100 of 2021 at number 69.

-The band's sound combines elements of rock, punk and emo, with theMusic describing the band as "an exciting blend of introspection and euphoric indie punk".
+The band's sound combines elements of rock, punk and emo, with The Music describing the band as "an exciting blend of introspection and euphoric indie punk".

 History

 The band released their self-titled debut album in September 2016.

 In March 2019, the band signed with Dew Process.

 On 11 June 2021, the band released their second studio album, titled Gardens, which featured the singles "Cracks", "Bougainvillea" and "Clarkson".
 The album debuted at number 10 on the ARIA chart.

+The band's fourth studio album, To Be Honest was released in April 2026.